Efex16/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that print absolute path name
+script that prints the absolute path name of the current working directory